Capital punishment in the United States

 In 2019, the Trump administration's Department of Justice announced its plans to resume executions for federal crimes.
 On July 14, 2020, Daniel Lewis Lee became the first inmate executed by the federal government since 2003.
 Thirteen federal death row inmates were executed, all under Trump.
 The last and most recent federal execution was of Dustin Higgs, who was executed on January 16, 2021.
 On July 1, 2021, Attorney General Merrick Garland imposed a moratorium on federal executions.
 In April 2022, 2,414 people were on federal or state death row.

 On December 23, 2024, President Joe Biden commuted the sentences of 37 of the 40 individuals on federal civilian death row to life imprisonment without the possibility of parole; 3 people remain on federal death row.
-Pursuant to Executive Order 14164, signed by Donald Trump on January 20, 2025, the first day of his second term, Attorney General Pam Bondi issued a memorandum on February 5, 2025 that rescinded the Garland moratorium on federal executions.
+Pursuant to Executive Order 14164, signed by Donald Trump on January 20, 2025, the first day of his second term, then-Attorney General Pam Bondi issued a memorandum on February 5, 2025 that rescinded the Garland moratorium on federal executions.
 The memorandum also directed the Justice Department to strengthen the death penalty and seek its application by prosecutors whenever reasonable.

-The last public execution in the U.S. was of August 14, 1936, in Kentucky before a crowd of 20,000 people.
-This was followed by a period from 1936 to 1937 where executions were semi-public and after which most states began requiring executions to be held privately.
+The last public execution in the U.S. took place in Kentucky on August 14, 1936, before a crowd of 20,000 people.
+This was followed by a period from 1936 to 1937 during which executions were semi-public, after which most states began requiring executions to be held privately.
 Laws generally prohibit public attendance, though journalists and selected individuals may witness them.
 Timothy McVeigh's 2001 execution was viewed by over 200 people, mainly victims' families, via closed-circuit TV.